jinkim-today/jinkim-today.github.io/_portfolio/2025-07-20-manufacturing-defect-detection.md

 ### Computer Vision Quality Assurance

-Implemented a computer vision module that automatically inspects products for defects with 98.5% accuracy, significantly improving quality control efficiency.
+Implemented a computer vision module that automatically inspects products for defects, significantly improving quality control efficiency.
 The system provides real-time feedback to production staff and integrates seamlessly with the ERP's tracking features.